hmelberg/overdose/Program architecture.md

         * *Drug leakage from OMT* may increase as the number of patients on OMT increases, affecting the use risks of those who remain outside of treatment.
         * *Users exiting treatment* may have a temporarily heightened risk of overdose.
 If the system has a lot of "churn" with users shifting often between states, this could raise the average risk faced by those outside of treatment.
         * *Fewer experienced users outside of treatment* could reduce the transfer of experience and informal guidelines and use-culture to new users.
+        * *Fewer users outside of treatment.* If users entering treatment tend to reduce their social contact with users remaining outside of the treatment system, then a declining number of users outside of treatment could make them more likely to use alone or with fewer people around them.
+This could make an accidental overdose less likely to be treated and more likely to result in death.
       * **Changes within states:** E.g.: A falling number of users operating and dealing with the illegal market could make the market too "thin" and cause it to work less well.
 User may have difficulty accessing their usual substances, and may shift to new substances or new "coctails" with higher risk.
       * **Changes in the composition of the user population:** An aging population of users could face higher risks due to their age.